ahmfrz/Portfolio-Site/README.md

   3. Node is required for grunt and other package installations [Link to download](https://nodejs.org/en/download/)
   4. Chrome or any other browser(Chrome preferred)
   5. InkScape is required if you want to edit the logo [Link to download](https://inkscape.org/en/download/windows/)
+  6. Python is required if you would like to host the site on local server
 - Others
   1. Chrome or any other browser(Chrome prefered)